• Skip to primary navigation

 Instructions

-• Cream the butter and the sugar until thoroughly combined and the mixture is light and fluffy.
+• Cream the butter and sugar in a stand mixer until thoroughly combined and the mixture is light and fluffy.

-• Add the egg and vanilla and mix just until combined.
+• Add the egg and vanilla to the bowl and mix just until combined.

 1 Large Egg, 1 teaspoon Vanilla